 Daron Hagen, Composer

-Hagen is the recipient of a 2014 American Academy of Arts and Letters award that recognizes "outstanding artistic achievement and acknowledges the composer who has arrived at his or her own voice."
-In 2012, he was awarded the Guggenheim Fellowship.
-He has also received the Kennedy Center Friedheim Prize, two Rockefeller Foundation Bellagio Fellowships, ASCAP and BMI prizes, and the Seattle Opera Chairman's Award.
+A recipient of a 2014 American Academy of Arts and Letters award that recognizes "outstanding artistic achievement and acknowledges the composer who has arrived at his or her own voice," in 2012, he was awarded the Guggenheim Fellowship.
+His work has also received the Kennedy Center Friedheim Prize, the Camargo Residency, two Rockefeller Foundation Bellagio Fellowships, the Barlow Endowment Prize and Commission, the ASCAP-Nissim Prize, Columbia University's Bearns Prize, the Tanglewood Gelin Fellowship, the ASCAP Samuel Barber and Irving Berlin Fellowships, ASCAP and BMI Young Composer prizes, and the Seattle Opera Chairman's Award.